WHSuite/Aura.Router/index.md

 ---
-title: Aura Router is a PHP 5.3+ library that implements web routing
+title: Aura for PHP: Web Routing Library
 layout: default
 ---

 Aura Router
 ===========

-Aura Router is a PHP 5.3+ library that implements web routing.
+Aura Router is a PHP package that implements web routing.
 Given a URI path and a copy of `$_SERVER`, it will extract controller, action, and parameter values for a specific application route.

 Your application foundation or framework is expected to take the information provided by the matching route and dispatch to a controller on its own.
 As long as your system can provide a URI path string and a representative copy of `$_SERVER`, you can use Aura Router.